alash3al/Plus/README.md

 # Plus
-An asynchronous I/O environment in pure PHP, in anthoer words, it is a micro nodejs implementation in pure PHP
+An asynchronous I/O environment in pure PHP, in another words, it is a micro nodejs implementation in pure PHP

 # Example:
 > a simple HTTP server using the new HTTPD class